Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 A business that grows revenue but pays too little attention to profits and cash measures will have unsustainable growth and uncertain future.

+Revenue is vanity, profit is sanity and cash flow is reality

+#### Market share

+Big businesses
+- Market share is important as it benchmarks you to competition